inrazhtet/WashingtonMetro/README.md

 Our goal is to use existing administrative data along with American Community Survey data at the census block level to find a narrative on where the most fare evasion is happening and why it is so.

 #### Team
-The lead Principal Investigator of the team is [Vicki Lancaster](https://www.bi.vt.edu/faculty/Vicki-Lancaster).
-Lata Kodali, a Ph.D. student in Statistics at Virginia Tech and I co-led a team of 4 undergraduate interns from Virginia Tech for this project.
+The lead Principal Investigator of the team was [Vicki Lancaster](https://www.bi.vt.edu/faculty/Vicki-Lancaster).
+Lata Kodali, a Ph.D. student in Statistics at Virginia Tech and I were the two Data Science for Public Good Fellows on the team.
+We co-led a team of 4 undergraduate interns from Virginia Tech for this project.

 #### Deliverables
 We presented our findings to the executives at the Washington Metro Transport Authority.
 We also did a symposium poster on some of our work which is in this repo under **WMATAFindings.pdf**